Leverkuehn/cryptocheck/README.md

-A simple iOS app for monitoring a price of a cryptocurrency.
+A simple iOS app for monitoring a price of a cryptocurrency